belaymit/vet-clinic-database/README.md

 ** vet-clinic-database** is an educational project that I created to learn about postgresql.

+### Learning objectives

+> Build a relational database based on a real-life example.
+> Create tables in SQL.
+> Insert and query data in SQL.
+> Use database transactions.
+> Modify and delete data in SQL.
+> Prepare complex queries that answer analytical questions.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>